devAlphaSystem/Alpha-System-Skopos/README.md

 - **Slow queries**: Ensure PocketBase indexes are properly configured
 - **Memory leaks**: Restart the application and check for error logs

+### Session Deletion Issues

+If you encounter problems when deleting sessions:

+- **Check server logs**: Enable debug mode to see detailed deletion processing
+- **Invalid timestamps**: The system automatically handles events with invalid timestamps by using session creation date as fallback
+- **Metric accuracy**: Dashboard summaries are automatically updated to reflect deleted data
+- **Orphaned data**: The cleanup cron job (02:30 UTC) handles any orphaned records

+### SEO Analysis Not Running

+- **API Key Missing**: Set `PAGESPEED_API_KEY` environment variable for performance scores (optional but recommended)
+- **Network Issues**: Ensure the server can reach external websites and Google's PageSpeed API
+- **Weekly Scans**: Verify cron jobs are running (check server logs on Tuesday mornings)
+- **Manual Analysis**: Click "Run SEO Analysis" button on the SEO Analytics page to trigger on-demand scan

 ## Documentation

 For detailed documentation: